 Classroom Rewards That Won’t Break the Bank

 I think most teachers would prefer a world where all students were intrinsically motivated, but it just isn’t an every day reality.
 Many of us dig deep into our pockets and find extrinsic rewards to help change certain student behaviors.
 Guilty!
-Once I started adding up those little rewards, I knew there had to be a better way, so I… Read More
+Once I started adding up those little rewards, I knew there had to be a better way.
+I started… Read More

 Scholastic Book Order Activities

 Stop!
 Don’t toss those Scholastic Book Orders into the recycling bin just yet!
 Here are several Scholastic book order activities that will keep your students engaged in learning at the same time!
-BOOK SORTS In my second grade classroom, we spend a good chunk of our time on identifying the differences between fiction and nonfiction.
-A great way to… Read More
+Ways to Use Scholastic Book Order Flyers in the Classroom Book Sorts In my second grade classroom, we spend a good chunk of our time on identifying the… Read More

 Snack Time {Pros and Cons}

 In all my years of teaching, I don’t think I have ever done things the same way twice.
 This includes the decision about having a dedicated snack time or going without.
 I can’t speak for the masses, so today I’m here to share the pros and the cons of having snack time in my classroom.
-Before you make your decision,… Read More
+SNACK TIME PROS AND CONS… Read More

 Tracking Reading Levels Through the Year